Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The SAT Prep Materials

-While some tutoring companies leverage other test prep companies’ materials, SoFlo actually uses their own first party prep materials.
+While some tutoring companies leverage other test prep providers’ materials, SoFlo actually uses their own first party prep materials.
 Meaning, they’ve designed their own curriculum.

-I like this for a couple reasons.
-For one, it means their tutors are perfectly in sync with what they’re teaching.
+I like this for a couple reasons, but also dislike it.
+For the positive side, it means that their tutors are perfectly in sync with what they’re teaching.
 I’ve noticed with other tutoring companies that the tutors aren’t necessarily in alignment with the underlying material they use.

 SoFlo Tutors